 President and Commissioner

-Just the league’s third Commissioner in 20+ years, Fallen enters his third full season at the head of the USHL in 2016-17.
+Just the league’s third Commissioner in 20+ years, Fallen enters his fourth full season at the head of the USHL in 2016-17.
 Prior to his arrival at the USHL, Fallen managed the U.S. trade marketing efforts for Reebok-CCM Hockey – the world’s largest hockey equipment manufacturing company and equipment supplier to many leagues including the NHL, AHL, and USHL.
 His career has included several sports business related endeavors including league, retail and venue marketing; sales, magazine publishing, corporate sponsorship and event management.

 Fallen has been heavily involved in hockey at the amateur level.
 He served for several years on the USA Hockey Marketing Council, supporting various initiatives in marketing, sponsorship, media, and membership development.
 His professional experience includes significant roles USA Hockey Magazine along with developing the partnership development efforts for Minnesota Hockey and the Hobey Baker Memorial Award – college hockey’s top individual honor.
 He is also a board member for the Upper Midwest High School Elite League, a Minnesota-based league for top high school hockey talent, leading the effort that significantly increased the Elite League’s sponsorship and media efforts.
 In a personal role, he is the Director of Skaters Keep Achieving Thru Education (S.K.A.T.E.), a non-profit organization devoted to promoting academic achievement among youth hockey players.